Christoph16478/iq/iq_python.md

 **What are modules and packages in Python?**

 Python packages and Python modules are two mechanisms that allow for modular programming in Python.
 Modularizing has several advantages:

-__Simplicity:__

-Working on a single module helps you focus on a relatively small portion of the problem at hand.
+__Simplicity:__ Working on a single module helps you focus on a relatively small portion of the problem at hand.
 This makes development easier and less error-prone.

-__Maintainability:__

-Modules are designed to enforce logical boundaries between different problem domains.
+__Maintainability:__ Modules are designed to enforce logical boundaries between different problem domains.
 If they are written in a manner that reduces interdependency, it is less likely that modifications in a module might impact other parts of the program.

-__Reusability:__

-Functions defined in a module can be easily reused by other parts of the application.
+__Reusability:__ Functions defined in a module can be easily reused by other parts of the application.

-__Scoping:__

-Modules typically define a separate namespace, which helps avoid confusion between identifiers from other parts of the program.
+__Scoping:__ Modules typically define a separate namespace, which helps avoid confusion between identifiers from other parts of the program.

-Modules, in general, are simply Python files with a .py extension and can have a set of functions, classes, or variables defined and implemented.
+**Modules**, in general, are **simply Python files** with a **.py** extension and can have a set of functions, classes, or variables defined and implemented.
 They can be imported and initialized once using the import statement.
 If partial functionality is needed, import the requisite classes or functions using from foo import bar.

-Packages allow for hierarchial structuring of the module namespace using dot notation.
+**Packages** allow for **hierarchial structuring** of the module namespace using dot notation.
 As, modules help avoid clashes between global variable names, in a similar manner, packages help avoid clashes between module names.
 Creating a package is easy since it makes use of the system's inherent file structure.
 So just stuff the modules into a folder and there you have it, the folder name as the package name.